• About

 It bears repeating that you can have these burgers your way!

 On buns, in a lettuce wrap or unadorned (naked) with rice and side dishes (banchan).
 No matter how you serve them, my Korean cucumber salad is a perfect accompaniment.
-You can make it ahead and just have it ready to go at dinner time.
+Try these pickled red onions too - yum!

 Another great accompaniment is this corn salad.
 Use fresh or frozen corn - it will be delicious either way.